ankit7540/IntensityCalbr/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/README.md

 Python 2.7 or Python 3.x with NumPy, SciPy and math modules

-# Temperature dependent analysis
+## Temperature dependent analysis

-This analysis has temperature as a fit parameter, which is determined during the analysis.
+This analysis has temperature as a fit parameter, which is optimized during the analysis along with the coefficients used to model the C2 correction. [(See here)](https://github.com/ankit7540/IntensityCalbr/tree/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_dependent)

-# Temperature fixed analysis
+## Temperature fixed analysis

-This analysis has temperature as a fixed parameter, which is provided by the user and doesnot change during the analysis.
+This analysis has temperature as a fixed parameter, which is provided by the user and doesn't change during the analysis. [(See here)](https://github.com/ankit7540/IntensityCalbr/tree/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_independent)